dotnet/docs-maui/docs/platform-integration/storage/secure-storage.md

 <!-- markdownlint-disable MD025 -->
 # [Android](#tab/android)

+.NET MAUI secure storage is only supported with Android 6.0 (API level 23) and later.

 [Auto Backup for Apps](https://developer.android.com/guide/topics/data/autobackup) is a feature of Android 6.0 (API level 23) and later that backs up user's app data (shared preferences, files in the app's internal storage, and other specific files).
 Data is restored when an app is reinstalled or installed on a new device.
 This can affect `SecureStorage`, which utilizes share preferences that are backed up and can't be decrypted when the restore occurs. .NET MAUI automatically handles this case by removing the key so it can be reset.
 Alternatively, you can disable Auto Backup.

 ### Enable or disable backup